Lucas Miedler

 Lucas Miedler ([ˈluːkas ˈmiːdlɐ]; born 21 June 1996) is an Austrian professional tennis player.

-He has a career-high singles ATP ranking of World No. 201 achieved on 15 October 2018 and a doubles ranking of No. 43 achieved 6 March 2023.
-He has won three doubles titles on the ATP Tour with compatriot Alexander Erler, at home tournaments in Kitzbühel and in Vienna, and in Acapulco.
+He has a career-high ATP doubles ranking of world No. 23 achieved on 10 November 2025.
+He has a career high singles ranking of No. 201 achieved on 15 October 2018.

+He has won ten doubles titles on the ATP Tour, seven with compatriot Alexander Erler, at the home tournaments in 2021 and in 2023 Kitzbühel, in 2022 and in 2024 Vienna, as well as in Acapulco, Munich and Antwerp.

-Junior Career
+Junior career

 He won the boys' doubles at the 2014 Australian Open where he partnered with Australian Bradley Mousley, defeating the French duo of Quentin Halys and Johan-Sébastien Tatlot 6–3, 7–6(7–3).

 Professional career

 2015: ATP debut

 In 2015, Miedler made his ATP World Tour main draw debut by qualifying to the first round of the Vienna Open, where he lost in three sets to Latvian Ernests Gulbis.

-2021: Maiden ATP doubles title
+2021–2022: Maiden ATP and ATP 500 doubles titles

 At the 2021 Generali Open Kitzbühel, he won the doubles title partnering Alexander Erler.